ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 Finally, we need to define the threshold of how many keys are required for a change to be valid
 (there is some input validation).
-For example, if 1 key only is needed, as above, we'll enter
+For example, if 1 key only is needed, as preceding, we'll enter
 just 1.
 The threshold _could_ be arbitrary depending on the needs, for example 2 of 4 addresses,
 1 of 3, 3 of 5, etc., but currently this tool only works if _at least one control key is owned
 by the same private key used here and the threshold is set to 1_.